-Ten Year Experience of Epidemiological Trends and Clinical Pattern of Vulvar Tumor
+Ten-Year Experience of Epidemiological Trends and Clinical Patterns of Vulvar Tumors in a Regional Cancer Center in India

 Abstract

-Methods: This is a retrospective study done in a regional cancer centre of India over10-years period.
-Data of all vulvar tumor patients, regarding demographic profile and tumor characteristics were collected from record section and reviewed.
-These data were analysed to get an idea about clinic-epidemiological trends of vulvar malignancy.
+Material and Methods: This retrospective study was conducted at a regional cancer center in India over a 10-year period.
+Data on demographic profiles and tumor characteristics of all vulvar tumor patients were collected from the record section and reviewed.
+These data were analyzed to understand the clinic-epidemiological trends of vulvar malignancy.

-Results: Total 47-patients with biopsy proven vulvar malignancy were found.
-Mean age at presentation was 63.4 years.
-Majority of the patients belonged to rural origin, were post-menopausal and multiparous.
-Most of them had pruritus as typical presenting symptoms.
-Histopathologically, squamous cell carcinoma constituted the major bulk.
-Labia was the commonest site of presentation.
-Bilateralism was found in one-third among them, inguinal lymphadenopathy and extensive disease were found in five and four patients, respectively.
+Results: A total of 47 patients with biopsy-proven vulvar malignancy were identified.
+The mean age at presentation was 63.4 years.
+The majority of patients were from rural origins, postmenopausal, and multiparous.
+Pruritus was the most common presenting symptom.
+Histopathologically, squamous cell carcinoma constituted the majority of cases.
+The labia was the most frequent site of presentation.
+Bilateral involvement was observed in one-third of patients, and inguinal lymphadenopathy and extensive disease were present in five and four patients, respectively.

 Introduction